When less is more; why swimmers should be counting their strokes during swim practice.

 Here are just some of the benefits of counting strokes in the pool:

-Counting strokes encourages better efficiency in the water.
+Counting your strokes encourages better efficiency in the water.

 Swimming isn’t a strength contest.
 The swimmer who can bench 900 pounds in the weight room isn’t necessarily going to be the fastest swimmer in the pool.